Kylemc1413/BeatSaberSongLoader/README.md

-		"difficultyRank": Currently unused whole number for ranking difficulty, "jsonPath": The name of the json file for this specific difficulty, "characteristic": What section you want the difficulty to be listed under, refer to bottom of readme for usage }
+		"difficultyRank": Currently unused whole number for ranking difficulty, "jsonPath": The name of the json file for this specific difficulty, "characteristic": What section you want the difficulty to be listed under, refer to bottom of readme for usage "difficultyLabel": The name to display for the difficulty in game
+		// Note: Difficulty labels affect Every difficulty of the same type for that song, if you have two difficulty labels
+		// For a single type, only one will take effect
+		// This will also not affect how the difficulty displays on scoresaber or elsewhere }
   ]
 ```